Fill out and submit to NEA-GO the NEA Grant Application Form and Upload Items

 Submit a representative list of your Programmatic Activities for the past three years.

 You must submit at least one statement of support that is directly related to the proposed project.
 Submit a maximum of three one-page statements of support that demonstrate commitment from any combination of key artists, organizations, or communities that you wish to highlight.
 Statements of support are used by reviewers to assess the level of commitment of project participants and the impact of project activities.
 Do not provide general statements of support for your organization.
 Each statement should include the name, affiliation, phone number, and e-mail address of the individual who provided it.
+Submit all statements of support together as a single PDF file.
+Excess pages will be removed.

 Submit a single PDF file that includes any items specified below that are relevant to your particular project.